KanmiTitus/Chat-Commerce-Dashboard/README.md

    WHERE YEAR(transaction_date) = 2020;
    ```
    ### Answering business questions with SQL queries
+   - *Client engagement insights:*

-   List our top 5 clients with the highest number of interactions (messages) in the last 2 years.
-Include their client ID, client name, message direction, and the total
+     - List our top 5 clients with the highest number of interactions (messages) in the last 2 years.
+Include their client ID, client name, message direction, and the
-   number of interactions.
+        total number of interactions.

    ```SQL
    SELECT TOP 5